-With the Spanish colonization, together with the African, Chinese, Italian and Japanese migration, the Peruvian food welcomed different ways of seeing the world and new techniques of preparation.
+With the Spanish colonization, together with the African, Chinese, Italian, and Japanese migration, Peruvian food welcomed different ways of seeing the world and new techniques of preparation.
 Stresses the influence of Spain and China, which originated gastronomy with its own name: Creole food and chifa, respectively.

 Every year, the gastronomic fair of Mistura, the largest in Latin America, is held in Lima and gathers all the actors from the world of cooking from Peru, showing their best recipes and dishes (check our Peruvian food list below), as well as the main defenders of national and international cuisine.